sknimo/Classification-of-polymer-chains/README.md

 ## Key insights
 ---
 The subpopulations in a molecular weight distribution can be identified using Machine learning.
-With knowledge of the sub-population characteristics and optimization routine can be subsequently used to effectively perform peak deconvolution.
-This method removes the need for the user to know ahead of time the characteristics of the peaks he is seeking to identify.
+With knowledge of the sub-population characteristics an optimization routine can be subsequently used to effectively perform peak deconvolution.
+This method eliminates the need for the user to know ahead of time the characteristics of the peaks he is seeking to identify.

 ![Image result](reports/figures/deconvoluted.png)